sbosshardt/attachments-pdf-generator/README.md

 This repo has the following folders/files:

 - `input-files/` - Directory for your incoming Excel data and original attachment PDFs
+  - `title-page.pdf` - Title page to include at the beginning of the document
+  - `input-pdfs.xlsx` - Excel file with attachment information
+  - Language subdirectories (e.g., `en/`) - For PDFs in different languages
-- `output-files/` - Directory for the final products (merged PDFs, table of contents, etc.)
+- `output-files/` - Directory for the final products
+  - `toc-coverpage.pdf` - Generated table of contents and cover pages only
+  - `weasyoutput.pdf` - Title page + TOC + cover pages
+  - `merged-attachments.pdf` - Complete document with all attachments
 - `prompts/` - Prompt files and other management files
 - `generate_toc_coverpage.py` - Script to generate table of contents and cover pages
 - `merge_pdfs.py` - Script to merge the TOC/cover pages with attachment PDFs